MyISAM Index Storage Space

 String indexes are space-compressed, which reduces the size of VARCHARs that don't use the full length, or a string that has trailing spaces.
 String indexes also make use of prefix-compression, where strings with identical prefixes are compressed.

-Numeric indexes can also be prefix-compressed compressed if the PACK_KEYS=1 option is used.
+Numeric indexes can also be prefix-compressed if the PACK_KEYS=1 option is used.
 Regardless, the high byte is always stored first, which allows a reduced index size.

 This page is licensed: CC BY-SA / Gnu FDL